ivy-llc/ivy/docs/overview/design/ivy_as_a_transpiler.rst

 For this example it’s very simple, the differences are only syntactic, but the above process works for **any** function.
 If there are semantic differences then these will be captured (a) in the wrapped frontend code which expresses the frontend method as a composition of Ivy functions, and (b) in the wrapped backend code which expressed the Ivy functions as compositions of backend methods.

-Let’s take a more complex example and convert PyTorch method :func:`torch.nn.functional.one_hot` into NumPy code.
+Let’s take a more complex example and convert the PyTorch method :func:`torch.nn.functional.one_hot` into NumPy code.
 The frontend is implemented by wrapping a single Ivy method :func:`ivy.one_hot` as follows:

 .. code-block:: python